 This report describes the results of an archaeological investigation, including geophysical survey and excavation, undertaken on two recently discovered Roman Forts in Dinefwr Park, Llandeilo (Fig. 1, SN620 225).
-The archaeological work forms part of a wider project being undertaken by the National Trust with the aim of restoring the designed landscape, enhancing the natural environment and facilitating access to all.
-This project is being funded by the Heritage Lottery Fund and the Wales European Funding Office.
-The National Trust intend to restore many of the features of the designed landscape, and this may include the removal of some field boundaries and tree clumps and the establishment of others.
-Before this can be achieved there was a need to provide more and better information on the character and survival of the archaeological deposits in this area of the Park.
+The archaeological work formed part of a wider project being undertaken by the National Trust with the aim of restoring the designed landscape, enhancing the natural environment and facilitating access to all.
+This project was funded by the Heritage Lottery Fund and the Wales European Funding Office.
+The National Trust intended to restore many of the features of the designed landscape, and this was to include the removal of some field boundaries and tree clumps and the establishment of others.
+Before this could be achieved there was a need to provide more and better information on the character and survival of the archaeological deposits in this area of the Park.
 This was the principal objective of the archaeological investigation.
-The investigation also had the potential for addressing a number of research objectives several of which had been highlighted during the production of a research framework for the archaeology of Wales (www.cpat.org.uk/research).
+The investigation also had the potential for addressing a number of research objectives several of which had been highlighted during the production of a research framework for the archaeology of Wales (www.archaeoleg.org.uk).
 These are outlined in more detail below.
 From the beginning there was also an intention to ensure that opportunities would be provided for schoolchildren and members of the public to be closely involved in the project.

 The geophysical survey was undertaken in two stages by Stratascan, in February and March 2003 and between May and July 2005.
 The first phase demonstrated the presence of two superimposed Roman forts, associated roads and vicus and a possible bathhouse in the eastern part of Dinefwr Park (Stratascan 2003; Hughes 2003).
 The initial geophysical survey also suggested a high degree of preservation of the archaeological deposits.
 The second phase extended the survey to include the whole of the area of the larger of the two forts and to clarify the extent of the archaeology in the area of the vicus and the possible bathhouse (Heard 2005).
-The excavation was undertaken by Cambria Archaeology over a period of three weeks in June and July 2005 and this phase of the work was accompanied by a major programme of public outreach and involvement.
+The main phase of the excavation was undertaken by Cambria Archaeology over a period of three weeks in June and July 2005 and this phase of the work was accompanied by a major programme of public outreach and involvement.
+Two smaller pieces of fieldwork were undertaken in July 2006 and March 2007.